mcjazzyfunky/js-surface/README.md

 import { view, Component } from 'js-surface/addons';
 // Be aware that "view" and "Component" are just changeable add-ons to
-// jsSurface - means, they are just some kind of syntactical sugar. import { Spec } from 'js-spec'; // a 3rd-party general purpose spec library
+// jsSurface - means, they are just some kind of syntactical sugar. import { Spec } from 'js-spec'; // a 3rd-party general purpose validation library

 const Counter = defineComponent({
   displayName: 'Counter',